moonwell-fi/mtoken-fixes/src/proposals/mips/mip-m17/MIP-M17.md

 I encourage all WELL tokenholders to thoroughly review this proposal and participate in the onchain vote.
 Together, we can overcome this challenge and emerge stronger as a community and protocol.

-*Please note: Due to the current limitations of the Moonwell Governor contract, which allows a proposal author to have only one Moonwell Improvement Proposal in flight at a time, I have requested that Moonwell delegate Coolhorsegirl submit MIP-M22 on my behalf.*
+*Please note: Due to the current limitations of the Moonwell Governor contract, which allows a proposal author to have only one Moonwell Improvement Proposal in flight at a time, I have requested that Moonwell delegate Curly submit MIP-M22 on my behalf.*